 This is very obvious with nations that have only recently attempted democratic forms, such as Russia, South Africa, Afghanistan and Iraq.
-What is much less well understood is that even the older democracies are facing serious challenges which, in some cases, amount to a crisis - many of the nations of Europe and much of the remainder of the developed world including the United States.
+What is much less well understood is that even the older democracies are facing serious challenges which, in some cases, amount to a crisis.
+Sadly this is the case in many of the nations of Europe and much of the remainder of the developed world including the United States.

 What are the threats to such democracies?